ahnge/ecommerce-product-page/README.md

 ### What I learned

 I learn Redux for state management.
 So, do I like redux?
 I would say not bad.
 Do I wanna work with redux in the future?
 It depends on the kind of the project that I am gonna do.
 I might use plain context API for small projects.
 But definitely redux for larger projects.
+I also learn how to use markdown in this project.

 ### Useful resources